1j01/jspaint/README.md

 [Fresh Paint]: https://www.google.com/search?tbm=isch&q=MS+Fresh+Paint "Google Search: MS Fresh Paint"
 [Paint 3D]: https://www.microsoft.com/en-us/store/p/paint-3d-preview/9nblggh5fv99

-Windows 95, 98, and XP were the golden years of paint.
+Windows 95, 98, and XP were the golden years of Paint.
 You had a tool box and a color box, a foreground color and a background color, and that was all you needed.